ifeisachildofGod/SpaceInvader/documentation/notes.md

 - Change the input system and make it more dynamic, make the parameters for the input system function based instead of table
 - Add two new enemies
 - Add a map in the pause menu to see where things are
+- Make the player able to be chased by enemies on the planet
+- Optimize the game and try and remove bottlenecks

 ## TODO
 - Fix the playerVehicle movement